davidhwyllie/findNeighbour4/doc/mixtureTesting.md

 This might be relevant if these particular bases are generally hard to call.

-Does so by comparing the observed number of Ns in the alignment (alignN), given the alignment length (4 in the above case) and an expectation of the proportion of bases which will be N.
+Does so by comparing the observed number of Ns in the alignment (alignN), given the alignment length  and an expectation of the proportion of bases which will be N.
-The expected number of Ns is estimated by randomly sampling sample_size guids from those stored in the server and observing the number of Ns per base at the relevant sites.
+The expected number of Ns is estimated by randomly sampling *sample_size* (a configurable parameter) samples from those stored in the server and observing the number of Ns per base at the relevant sites.
 The estimate_expected_N_sites() function performs this.

 This approach determines the median number of Ns in valid sequences, which (if bad samples with large Ns are rare)